zsquareplusc/lttp-backup/README.txt

 - Changed files are copied entirely.
 - Special files (devices) are not backed up.
-- XXX do not cross file systems
+- Filesystems are not crosssed file.
+Use ``include`` directive in configuration file to manually include the path or an ``exclude`` directive to suppress the warning.
 - Files are checked by modification date and size.
 - Backups are timestamped, you can not create more than one backup per second :-)